 Once cooled to room temperature, store leftover gluten-free pumpkin bread in an airtight container at room temperature for up to 3 days, or in the refrigerator for up to 7 days.

-To freeze gluten-free pumpkin bread, slice the bread into 12 equal slices.
-Then lay them in a single layer on a baking sheet with just a little space between each slice so they are not touching.
-Put the baking sheet in the freezer for 2 hours, and then combine the slices in a freezer bag or other airtight container.
+To freeze individual slices, cut the bread into 12 equal slices.
+Then lay them in a single layer on a baking sheet with just a little space in between each slice.
+Put the baking sheet in the freezer for 2 hours.
+Then combine the slices in a freezer bag or other airtight container.

-You can also freeze this pumpkin quick bread in an unsliced loaf.
+You can also freeze this gluten-free pumpkin bread in an unsliced loaf.
 Thaw the entire loaf before slicing.

 Insert a toothpick diagonally into the center of the pumpkin bread and pull the toothpick straight out.
-If the pumpkin bread is done baking, the toothpick will come out clean, or with just a few moist or dry crumbs.
+If the gluten-free pumpkin bread is done baking, the toothpick will come out clean, or with just a few moist crumbs.

-Pumpkin pie filling has extra additives and is not the same thing as pumpkin puree.
-I do not recommend using the pie filling in this pumpkin bread recipe.
+Pumpkin pie filling has flavor additives and is not the same as pumpkin puree.
+I do not recommend using pumpkin pie filling in this recipe.

 Ingredients